Pure extension of the theta divisor over the moduli space of abelian varieties: Introduction

-The rational map $[n]\colon \bar N_{g,1}' \dashrightarrow \bar N_{g,1}'$ is again not a morphism, but this can be resolved by a further toroidal blowup, ad infinitum.
-From this one may get the idea of trying to extend $L$ as a pure weight 2 line bundle, and the divisor $\Theta$ as a divisor which is pure of weight 2 up to pullbacks from the base $\bar N_g$, over the \emph{limit}, in some sense, of all toroidal blowups of $\bar N_{g,1}$.
+The rational map $[n]\colon \bar N_{g,1}' \dashrightarrow \bar N_{g,1}'$ is again not a morphism, but this can be resolved by a further toroidal blowup; and so on ad infinitum.
+From this one may get the idea of trying to extend the rigidified line bundle $L$ as a pure weight 2 object, as well as the universal theta divisor $\Theta$ as it appears in the key formula, not over a fixed compactification $\bar N_{g,1}$, but rather over a \emph{limit} of a sequence of toroidal blowups of $\bar N_{g,1}$.

-This idea is made precise by Yuan--Zhang \cite{yz}, using their theory of \emph{adelic} divisors and \emph{adelic} line bundles.
-An alternative framework, which captures the toroidal nature of the situation, is the theory of \emph{toroidal b-divisors} due to the first and second named author \cite{botero_burgos}, which we upgrade to the setting of line bundles in section \ref{sec:log_divisors-on_stacks}.
+For the line bundle $L$, the above idea has been made precise by Yuan--Zhang \cite{yz}, using their theory of \emph{adelic} divisors and \emph{adelic} line bundles.
+The resulting objects are not divisors or line bundles in the classical sense, but rather certain limits of sequences of such.
+Focusing instead on the theta divisor $\Theta$, an alternative framework, which captures the toroidal nature of the situation, is the theory of \emph{toroidal b-divisors}, due to the first and second named author \cite{botero_burgos}.
+We upgrade here this notion to the setting of algebraic stacks with log structure.

-A precise comparison of the two languages is given in chapter~\ref{sec:log_b_divisors} (along with an extension of the adelic formalism of Yuan--Zhang to algebraic stacks), but for the purpose of this introduction we will not distinguish between them.
-One key observation is that a continuous conical function $f$ on the \emph{tropicalisation} of $\bar N_{g,1}$ (see chapter~\ref{sec:proof_main}) induces a toroidal b-divisor $\on{div} f$, and that one can twist any toroidal b-line bundle by such a divisor~$\on{div} f$.
+A precise comparison of the two languages is given in Section~\ref{sec:log_b_divisors} (along with an extension of the adelic formalism of Yuan--Zhang to algebraic stacks with log structure), but for the purpose of this introduction we will not distinguish between them.
+One key observation is that any continuous conical function $f$ on the \emph{tropicalisation} of $\bar N_{g,1}$ (see Section~\ref{sec:proof_main}) induces an adelic or toroidal b-divisor $\on{div} f$, and that one can twist any adelic or b-line bundle by such divisors~$\on{div} f$.